BOE: Number of registered democrats outside Rochester is rising

 Early voting begins on Saturday and will tun through November 3.

-Local residents will be deciding on county executive and district attorney in this year’s November 5 election.
+Local residents will be deciding on county executive and district attorney in this year’s November 5 election, among other city, town and county races.

+For the full list of candidates running in active races throughout Monroe County, check out our 2019 Election Day voter guide.